 10 Weeks with August Wilson: The American Century Cycle

-This class is currently closed for general enrollment, but we are holding spaces for participants who are Black, Indigenous, or People of Color.
-Interested BIPOC individuals should email firstname.lastname@example.org for more information.
+This class is full.
+We are holding space for participants who are Black, Indigenous or People of Color.
+Interested BIPOC individuals should email email@example.com.
+Others may add their names to the waitlist.

 Class size limited to 20 students.